nibuild/terraform-aws-nat-instance/README.md

 - Fixed source IP address by reattaching ENI
 - Supporting Systems Manager Session Manager
 - Compatible with workspaces
+- Additional security using iptables
+- Supports additional scripting

-Terraform 0.12 or later is required.
+Terraform >= 0.12 or OpenTufo is required.

 **Warning**: Generally you should use a NAT gateway.
 This module provides a very low cost solution for testing purpose.